 Although the encoders clearly speed up your workflow, taking up so much space means there are no transport controls.
 If you aren’t used to using transport controls on a keyboard, it won’t seem like a big deal, but if you are, reaching for the mouse each time you want to start or stop might get tedious.

-Given a choice, as much as we love so many encoders, we might choose to eliminate some in exchange for transport controls and a couple of function buttons.
-However, we are sure that not everyone will agree with that, and it’s very much a matter of personal opinion.
+Given a choice, as much as I love so many encoders, I might choose to eliminate some in exchange for transport controls and a couple of function buttons.
+However, I’m sure that not everyone will agree with that, and it’s very much a matter of personal opinion.

 Connectivity is pretty limited.
 It’s not unusual for a controller of this size, but it’s not the most impressive either.
-It comes with a 1/4″ sustain pedal input and USB Type-B.
+It comes with a 1/4-inch sustain pedal input and USB Type-B.

 Depending on your experience with Arturia controllers, the software bundle will either blow you away or be a little underwhelming.